Vonng/pigsty/docs/PARAM.md

     vars:
         pg_vip_enabled: true          # enable L2 VIP for this cluster, bind to primary instance by default
         pg_vip_address: 10.10.10.3/24 # the L2 network CIDR: 10.10.10.0/24, the vip address: 10.10.10.3
-        # pg_vip_interface: eth1      # if your node have uniform interface, you can define it here
+        # pg_vip_interface: eth1      # if your node have non-uniform interface, you can define it here
 ```